guest3301/ransomeware/README.md

     ```

 ## Usage Examples
-To run the ransomware simulator, execute the following command:
+To run the program, execute the following command:
 ```bash
 python ransomware.py
 ```